Willienn/site-posts/posts/notion-to-github.md

  - Free

 The solution for all the questions are [Obsidian](https://obsidian.md/) using the [obsidian git](https://github.com/Vinzent03/obsidian-git) plugin.
 To me Obsidian is a extension of my mind i personalize it whit plugins to do what i want and to look the way i want with themes.
 Since they will be markdown the files are very small in size so why not use the biggest text hosting plataform, Github!
-Obsidian Git allow us to sync the vault with a git repository so all the 4 requisites are check now, i just need a way to fetch the post from my private repository.
+The git plugin allow us to sync the Obsidian vault with a git repository so all the 4 requisites are check now, i just need a way to fetch the post from my private repository.

+Lucky github provide a endpoint to acess the raw files to us

-To summarize, I created a JSON file structured like this:
+I how i have said i done the same way of the RSS but to summarize, I created a JSON file structured like this:

 ```json
 export const posts = [